 Once you've done that, it's up to your guests to film their clips and upload them back to your project on Jenks&Co.

-Who is the Producer of the movie?
+Who has creative control of the movie?

 The person who created it.
 They decide what it's called and who is invited to take part, they send out the invitations, they edit the clips, and they choose who to share the finished video with.
 It's their product.